serebrov/notes/2014-12-19-aws-opsworks-mongo-and-nodejs.md

 end
 ```

-This recipes invokes `npm install -d` inside the test app folder and then creates a monit service config.
+This recipe invokes `npm install -d` inside the test app folder and then creates a monit service config.
 So our test app will be watched by monit and restarted in the case of failure.
 This is the same setup the standard OpsWorks node.js layer uses for the main application.